casa0019-group5/casa0019-group5.github.io/README.md

 | TS90        | 1.8            | 180                      | 3.3-5.0        |
 | Geek Servo  | 2              | 270                      | 3.0-5.0        |

 After testing, some servos were unable to rotate a full 180 degrees, preventing the syringe from fully extending or resetting to zero.
-Servos with 180 degree rotation offer better precision and control compared to 360 degree servos.
+Servos with 180-degree rotation offer better precision and control compared to 360-degree servos.
 As a result, the Geek servo was ultimately chosen.

 <b> Stage 3 : Circuit connection </b>